BrahiM-Mefgouda/LPUF-AuthNet/README.md

 ![One](https://github.com/user-attachments/assets/7fed8979-055b-4589-bb5f-e6dca86458fc)
+<figcaption>Figure 1: Enrollment phase. </figcaption>

 ![Two](https://github.com/user-attachments/assets/3c23273f-babb-4bd5-99bd-0f801da83a2a)
+<figcaption>Figure 2: Authentification phase.</figcaption>

 ## Repository Contents
-- <code style="color : LightSkyBlue">LPUF-AuthNet-Training.py:</code> Main script for training the LPUF-AuthNet models, inculding the autoencoders, the neural deep networks, and the tandem neural networks.
+- <code style="color : black">LPUF-AuthNet-Training.py:</code> Main script for training the LPUF-AuthNet models, including the autoencoders, the deep neural networks, and the tandem neural networks.

-- <code style="color : LightSkyBlue">LPUF-AuthNet-Models.py:</code> A script contains the definitions of the LPUF-AuthNet models.
-Specifically, it defines the Deep Neural Networks, the Autoencoders, and the Tandem Neural Networks.
+- <code style="color : black">LPUF-AuthNet-Models.py:</code> A script that contains the definitions of the LPUF-AuthNet models.
+Specifically, it defines the deep neural networks, autoencoders, and tandem neural networks.

-- <code style="color : LightSkyBlue">CRP_FPGA_01 - Copy.csv:</code> An part of the CRP dataset used in the paper.
+- <code style="color : black">CRP_FPGA_01 - Copy.csv:</code> A subset of the CRPs dataset utilized in our paper, comprising 10% of the total dataset.

 ## Requirements
 To run the code in this repository, you need the following: